dvcsr/dvcsr/README.md

 ## Welcome!
 I'm David! 🤿
 a medical doctor 🩺 who aspire to solve a specific problem 🎯 within healthcare ecosystem 🏥 through software engineering 🏗️ and application development and that is why this github page exists! 🎉🎉🎉

+## !! 👀
+I'm actively exploring opportunities of any kind that falls into the intersection of healthcare, medicine, insurance, and technology innovation.
+My background spans clinical medicine, healthcare operations, and insurance analytics – now expanding into software engineering to drive digital transformation in these sectors.

+🔍 Currently seeking:<br/>
+* Opportunities to leverage my professional experience of insurance and healthcare systems while growing technical skills through full-time roles or internships.
+* Collaborative environments that value industry insight combined with technical capabilities

+💡 What I bring:<br/>
+* Comprehensive understanding of healthcare and insurance workflows
+* Hands-on experience of the industry
+* Insights expertise
+* Fresh technical perspective backed by real-world industry situation
+* Eagerness to contribute while expanding technical capabilities</br></br>

+read to know more about me ⬇
 <details>
 <summary> - 💼 background about me - </summary>